 Below – gin from birch leaves and lingonberries, among other ingredients.

-Usually night out would also involved a visit to a night club, but considering our age we eliminated that very quickly and opted for a good night sleep ahead of another working day.
+Usually night out would also involve a visit to a nightclub, but considering our age we eliminated that very quickly and opted for a good night’s sleep ahead of another working day.

-Turku is not just booze and food, it has plenty of options for culture vultures too (more on that later).
+Turku is not just booze and food, it has plenty of options for cultural vultures too (more on that later).
 But for me, exploring a new city always starts with food and drinks.

-One word of warning – you wallet might throw a tantrum when the bill arrives.
+One word of warning – your wallet might throw a tantrum when the bill arrives.
 Alcohol is painfully expensive in Finland thanks to the taxes and strict laws.
 Choose wisely and drink responsibly.